 - He received the top score in the B.A. examination in 1902.

-- In 1919, he was given the new name Swami Bharati Krishna tirtha and was admitted into the holy Sannyasa order in Varanasi.
+- In 1919, he was given the new name Swami Bharati Krishna Tirtha and was admitted into the holy Sannyasa order in Varanasi.

 - He was elected the Shankaracharya of Sharada Peetha in 1921, and four years later, in 1925, he attained the highest religious title in India by becoming a Shankaracharya.

-Bharati Krishna Tirtha is credited with reconstructing the ancient Vedic Mathematics system during his years of meditation using some Sanskrit writings and Hindu scriptures known as the Vedas.
+Swami Bharati Krishna Tirtha is credited with reconstructing the ancient Vedic Mathematics system during his years of meditation using some Sanskrit writings and Hindu scriptures known as the Vedas.
 Then, he made a collection of discoveries, known as Vedic Maths tricks, that can be used to efficiently and accurately solve difficult mathematical problems.
 He condensed his discoveries into 16 sutras, or formulas, and 13 sub sutras, or sub-formulas, which encompass all areas of mathematics.
-Therefore, he is also considered as the founder of Vedic Mathematics due to his extremely important findings and intense study.
+Therefore, he is also considered the founder of Vedic Maths due to his extremely important findings and intense study.

 Contribution to Vedic Mathematics

-The contribution of Bharati Krishna Tirtha to Vedic Mathematics is enormous.
+The contribution of Swami Bharati Krishna Tirtha to Vedic Mathematics is enormous.
 He has authored works titled “Vedic Mathematics” and “Vedic Metaphysics.”
 His writings have assisted in making Maths an engaging and high-scoring subject for kids, and his discoveries have always served as a significant source of inspiration for Mathematicians and intellectuals all around the world.

-As a result of the growing demand for Vedic Maths classes in recent years, ALLEN IntelliBrain has launched Vedic Maths Classes for Kids in Grades 1 to 8 (& above).
+As a result of the growing demand for Vedic Maths classes in recent years, ALLEN IntelliBrain has launched Vedic Maths Classes for kids in Grades 1 to 8 (& above).
 These classes have been carefully developed, with the concept of Vedic Maths being linked to age-appropriate courses.
 The best aspect is that these courses may be seamlessly integrated with academic learning, and kids can apply Vedic Maths tricks that they’ve learned to a range of typical problems found in school Maths textbooks.
-We also provide Digital Practice Material to help kids prepare for and excel in school examinations and Olympiads.
+We also provide Digital Practice Material to help kids prepare for and excel in school examinations and Olympiads Exam Preparation.